openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 convertKey(key: DataBlob): Promise\<SymKey>

 Converts data into a symmetric key.
-This API uses a promise to return the result. <br>This API can be used only after a **symKeyGenerator** instance is created by using [createSymKeyGenerator](#cryptoframeworkcreatesymkeygenerator).
+This API uses a promise to return the result.

+This API can be used only after a **symKeyGenerator** instance is created by using [createSymKeyGenerator](#cryptoframeworkcreatesymkeygenerator).

 **System capability**: SystemCapability.Security.CryptoFramework